 Make Changes When Necessary

 Buyer persona creation is a dynamic process.
 Your buyer personas can relatively stay the same over time; however, buyers’ preferences and needs often change.
-It is good practice to review your buyer personas over time to make you are constantly meeting the needs of your audience, and that your target audience still aligns with your business goals.
+It is the best practice to review your buyer personas over time and make sure you constantly meet the needs of your audience, and that your target audience still aligns with your business goals.

 Buyer persona building does take time, but the work you put in will allow your business to have a dedicated vision of who you are serving, therefore attracting a more strategic, targeted audience of potential customers.
 Knowing who your buyers are and how you market to them is extremely important for reaching your business goals.